paragonie/libgossamer/docs/specification/Protocol.md

 The provider must have at least one non-limited, non-revoked key in order to create limited keys.

+Limited keys can only be used to issue an `AppendUpdate` action.

 When this action is performed, it should insert a new row in a database.

 ### RevokeKey